morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 |. --modifier-for-element
 ```

-If this is not working the original BEM method can be switched on:
+If this is not the preferred way to work the original BEM naming syntax can be easily restored:
 ```php
 class MoThemeHTMLComponentAttributes extends MoThemeHTMLComponent {
 /**